flurrux/simple-ctx-3d-engine/README.md

 ## why would i use this over webgl?

-granted, webgl is superior to this pathetic engine (if you can call it that) in almost every regard.
+granted, webgl is superior to this humble engine (if you can call it that) in almost every regard.
 however, there is so much overhead when setting up a webgl scene. for small projects i much prefer this lightweight and familiar engine (i'll call it an engine, suck it).

 # example code